 Interestingly, zinc has been shown to be useful for certain mood disorders, especially for people struggling with mood disorders.
 Many Americans suffer from low zinc levels.
-One of the signs of zinc deficiency is mood swings (mental lethargy), therefore, new research has hypothesized that low zinc levels can be linked to a decreased mood.
+One of the signs of zinc deficiency is mood swings.
+Because of this, new research suggests that low zinc levels can be linked to a decreased mood.

 Mental and emotional health is important, and we all need to take proactive measures to protect ourselves and keep ourselves feeling well.
 We all struggle with our emotions from time to time, but knowing what influences your mood—what negatively impacts it and what positively impacts it—can empower you to make confident decisions that are in your best interest.

 Our mental and emotional health depends on many factors—our mindset and attitude, our way of thinking, our self-talk, our social relationships, our level of exercise, our quality of sleep, as well as our diet and nutrition.
 It is important to address all of these factors when struggling with your mood.

 Supplements may also offer great mood support due to the unique properties they provide.
 Just be sure that you don’t neglect the other basics of self-care.
 When approached holistically in this way, a good self-care routine with additional supplements can be the perfect combo for stabilizing your mood and optimizing your well-being.